|

 Besides drinking beer and playing cards, being only

-I couldn’t believe how many paint chips could accumulate in your
+D’ego.
+I couldn’t believe how many paint chips could

-hair, ears, nose, boondockers, and crack of your ass; don’t ask me
+accumulate in your hair, ears, nose, boondockers, and crack of your ass;

-bottom dropped out of the picture.
-Dropping faster than seafarers in
+pallet when the bottom dropped out of the picture.
+Dropping faster than

-Olongapo, I tattooed my ass on the deck or a locker top.
-My first
+seafarers in Olongapo, I tattooed my ass on the deck or a locker top.
+My

-instinct was to clobber the guy but reasoning got the better of me for
+first instinct was to clobber the guy but reasoning got the better of me

-once.
-I believe I did practice a string of common nautical terms on the
+for once.
+I believe I did practice a string of common nautical terms on

 A refueling training-exercise north in some